ptw1255/Agent-Observability-Lab/README.md

 The wording is intentional: this project studies **execution paths**, not hidden chain-of-thought.
 Telemetry may reveal calls, failures, retries, topology, latency, and cost.
 It generally cannot reveal a model's unrecorded intent or prove answer correctness without a separate evaluator.

-## Status

-**Initial slice implemented.** The full experiment has not been run and this repository contains no experiment results yet.

-The current slice includes a deterministic invoice task, all five initial execution conditions, local JSONL OpenTelemetry export, telemetry-only detectors, and unit tests.
-The remaining task families, evidence projections, and scoring workflow are still to be built.

 ## Local-first v0 scope